tisaconundrum2/promineotech/Week-07-HTML/Week 7 - Coding Assignment.md

     - You can create a new meeting, start screen sharing, and start recording.
     - This will create a video recording on your computer.
 - This should then be uploaded to a publicly accessible site, such as YouTube.
-    - Ensure the link you share isPUBLIC or UNLISTED!
+    - Ensure the link you share is PUBLIC or UNLISTED!
     - If it is not accessible by your grader, your project will be graded based on what they can access.

 ## Citations